Food Poisoning: Things You Should Know

 Food poisoning is very common these days.
 Though it isn’t a fatal condition, it might get very serious and take a toll on your health.
-Generally food poisoning is caused by eating something that is loaded with germs and bacteria.
+Generally this condition is caused by eating something that is loaded with germs and bacteria.

 These germs and bacteria have an adverse affect on our body, affecting our digestive system.
 When foreign bacteria invade our digestive system, our body retaliates and often reacts by vomiting.
 This is also the first symptom that tells you that you might have food poisoning.